KristerHalen/Kubernetes1/readme.md

 K3d is a utility designed to easily run K3s hosted in Docker, it provides a simple CLI to create, run, delete a fully compliant K8s cluster with 1 to n servernodes.
 Using K3d we will get at least four containers running in Docker, one tools container that will be used by Docker and K3d to maintain everything, one registry container that will act as a storage for our own images that we would like to deploy to the cluster, one loadbalancer that will act as a proxy between the servernode(s) and our local computer and finally a number of servernodes depending on how we installed it.
-You could skip the loadbalancer and also the registry and only run the servernode(s) and it's also possible to add something called agents (also called worker-nodes) for each node but we will settle with a basic setup for now.
+You could skip the loadbalancer and also the registry and only run the servernode(s) and it is also possible to add something called agents (also called worker-nodes) for each node but we will settle with a basic setup for now.

 To set up K8s inside Docker we will use the command line tool named K3d.
 The command for creating a cluster is: